Popular Wedding Dance Songs for All Ages

-Every bride and groom have their own ideas on what will make their guests dance at a wedding, and many will provide their own preferred playlist to the event planner, D.J. or band responsible for the music at their wedding.
+Top wedding songs are familiar to a variety of ages.
+Ideally, they should have received a lot of radio play and have a sense of nostalgia, as well as an easy-to-sing melody.
+Every bride and groom have their own ideas on what will make their guests dance at a wedding, and many provide their own preferred playlist to the event planner, DJ, or band responsible for the music at their wedding.

-Be aware that some of the songs may not be appropriate lyrically for conservative crowds, or should be saved for later in the evening, perhaps after the grandparents have departed.
+The day is about celebrating, and the music should mirror that emotion.
+Be aware that some of the songs may not be appropriate lyrically for conservative crowds or should be saved for later in the evening.

 Oldies but Goodies